 Moving on from the “wow” to the “practical and pretty,” we have a great solution for all those broken ground spikes that plague the inexpensive solar path lights sold in big box stores.
 Oh, hey, wow, this one is ours, too.
 Hey, wait a minute…is this list rigged?
 Two in a row from The Navage Patch?
 Yeesh, talk about “fair and balanced!”
 But seriously, we have tons of awesome lights that aren’t from us, I swear, so stick with me.
 Anyway, back to these awesome Cedar Cube Solar Landscape Lights – Handan made me make these a while back, and they’ve been a fantastic solution for us.
 Bonus: I show you an easy little trick to clear up those hazy and degraded old solar panels!

-Okay, enough of me tooting our own horn (though I may try to sneak another one of ours in later), let’s move on to our next easy outdoor lighting hack, courtesy of Karen at The Art of Doing Stuff.
+Okay, enough of me tooting our own horn (though I may try to sneak another one of ours in later), let’s move on to our next easy outdoor lighting idea, courtesy of Karen at The Art of Doing Stuff.
 She’s taken a couple of old glass shades and turned them into glowing garden orbs.

 Handan hit upon that same idea a couple of years ago, but with color-changing solar lights.